 Before your cruise can start, you have to get to the port first!

 If you’re from the Seattle area, that might not be a big deal.
-But if you are flying into Seattle-Tacoma International Airport, you likely need a little help in navigating from the airport to the cruise port.
+But if you are flying into Seattle-Tacoma International Airport, you likely need a little help in navigating from the airport to the cruise port or from an area hotel to the terminal.

 To help you find your way, we’ve put together this guide of all your options.

-The airport is about 15 miles south of the cruise ports, located in downtown Seattle.
-The trip is a 20-30 minutes ride, depending on traffic.
+If flying in, the airport is about 15 miles south of the cruise ports, which are located in downtown Seattle.
+The trip is a 20-30 minute ride, depending on traffic.
 Fortunately, there are plenty of options for reaching the port, even if you don’t have a car.

 For more details on using Uber/Lyft to the Port of Seattle (including price estimates), visit our page on the topic.